-Stock futures slide as GameStop surge resumes
+Stocks slide as GameStop surge resumes

-Robinhood reinstates some trading in GameStop
+GameStop doubles after Robinhood reinstates some trading in

-U.S. stock futures were lower Friday morning as a wild week of trading on Wall Street draws to a close.
+U.S. equity markets were lower Friday morning as a wild week of trading on Wall Street draws to a close.

 Continue Reading Below